Sonoma State University

-Sonoma State University (SSU, Sonoma State, or Sonoma) is a public university in Rohnert Park in Sonoma County, California.
-It is one of the smallest members of the California State University (CSU) system.
-Sonoma State offers 92 bachelor's degree programs, 19 master's degree programs, and 11 teaching credentials.
-The university is a Hispanic-serving institution.
+Sonoma State University (SSU, Sonoma State, or Sonoma) is a public university in Sonoma County, California, United States.
+It is part of the California State University system and has three academic colleges: the College of Education, Counseling and Ethnic Studies; the College of Humanities, Social Sciences and the Arts; and the College of Science, Technology and Business.
+The school offers 62 bachelor's degree programs, 13 master's degree programs, and 24 teaching credentials.